Learn about roasting coffee and the differences between light, medium and dark roasts

 - Beans will be smooth in texture and very oily, giving them a shine

 - Sweetness in the flavour reduces and other flavours emerge such as dark chocolate and liquorice

 - Other notes which may be present resemble savoury tones such as black pepper, cloves and varying degrees of smoke and ash

-- A dark roast coffee bean will produce higher levels of caffeine as it is essentially cooked out
+- A dark roast coffee bean will produce lower levels of caffeine as it is essentially cooked out